-Nursing management of a patient with bipolar disorder include the following:
+Nursing management of a patient with bipolar disorder includes the following:

-Assessment of a patient with bipolar disorder include:
+Assessment of a patient with bipolar disorder includes:

 - History.
 Taking a history with a client in a manic phase often proves difficult; obtaining data in several short sessions, as well as talking to family members, may be necessary.

 - Mood and affect.
-Mania is reflected in periods of euphoria, exuberant activity, grandiosity, and false sense of well being.
+Mania is reflected in periods of euphoria, exuberant activity, grandiosity, and a false sense of well-being.